AOEpeople/lambda_token_auth/README.md

 {
     "jwks_url":"https://gitlab.com/-/jwks",                          // URL which contains required JWKs key information "role_annotations_enabled": true,                                // Also fetch IAM Role tags with could contain rules "role_annotation_prefix": "token_auth/",                         // IAM Role Tag-Prefix which is used for the embedded rules
+    "bound_issuer": "",                                              // Token issue expected from the tokens
+    "bound_audience": "",                                            // Token audience expected from the tokens
     "rules":[                                                        // List of rules which would allow the AssumeRole for certain tokens
         {
             "claim_values":{                                         // The required values which the token should present